Unidentified Male From Sarapiquí

 Genus Lyssomanes

 Why is one eye black and the other green?
 Unlike us humans, jumping spiders can’t rotate their eyes, because the lenses are a fixed part of the exoskeleton.
 However, jumping spiders can scan their visual field, but they do it in a very interesting way.
 Their retinas can move from side-to-side (see link below).
-In this photo, the retina of the left eye is visible.
+In this photo, the retina of the left right eye is visible and makes the eye black.
 This video and also this video show the retinas moving.